carolina-sv/Parking-System-API/README.md

 # 🚗 Parking System API

-**Parking System API** is a simple and efficient backend service to manage vehicle parking.
+**Parking System API** is a simple and efficient  service to manage vehicle parking.
 Track vehicles, record entry and exit times, and calculate parking fees with ease.

 ---